-- Deposit-takers, investment firms or insurers whose size, interconnectedness, complexity and business type give them almost no capacity individually to cause disruption to the UK financial system by failing or by carrying on their business in an unsafe manner, but where difficulties across a whole sector or subsector may have the potential to generate some disruption. - Insurers whose size (including number of policyholders) and type of business mean that there is no capacity to cause disruption to the interests of a substantial number of policyholders.

-59. The PRA will also consider the substitutability of the services that the insurer provides, and the extent to which this could mitigate the impact of failure.
-It will be mindful of the extent to which this is possible in benign and stressed circumstances.

-60. The PRA will use quantitative and qualitative analysis to allocate insurers to categories.
-Numerical scoring based on insurers' regulatory reporting will provide a 'suggested' categorisation which supervisors will review in light of qualitative analysis, to confirm that it presents a full picture of an insurer's potential impact.

-61. Insurers will be told to which category they have been assigned, providing a broad indication of what level of supervisory interaction to expect.
-The PRA will intend to publish aggregate statistics on the number of firms in each category in its Annual Report.
+- Deposit-takers, designated investment firms or insurers whose size, interconnectedness, complexity and business type give them almost no capacity individually to cause disruption to the UK financial system by failing or by carrying on their business in an unsafe manner, but where difficulties across a whole sector or subsector may have the potential to generate some disruption. - Insurers whose size (including number of policyholders) and type of business mean that there is no capacity to cause disruption to the interests of a substantial number of policyholders. - 60.
+The PRA also considers the substitutability of the services that the insurer provides, and the extent to which this could mitigate the impact of failure.
+It is mindful of the extent to which this is possible in benign and stressed circumstances. - 61.
+The PRA uses quantitative and qualitative analysis to allocate insurers to categories.
+Numerical scoring based on insurers' regulatory reporting provides a 'suggested' categorisation which supervisors review in light of qualitative analysis to confirm that it presents a full picture of an insurer's potential impact. - 62.
+Insurers are told to which category they have been assigned, providing a broad indication of what level of supervisory interaction to expect.
+The PRA intends to publish aggregate statistics on the number of firms in each category in its Annual Report.